Here is a guide I made of Austin happenings during the holidays. If you are coming into Austin around Christmas, I hope this guide helps you out.

 Join the Austin Symphony Orchestra and Chorus Austin for this annual performance of the holiday classic at Hyde Park Baptist Church.

-In its 10th year, this two-hour train trip hosted by the Austin Steam Train Association is so fun, even Mrs. Claus joins in.
+This two-hour train trip hosted by the Austin Steam Train Association is so fun, even Mrs. Claus joins in.
 Parents get to enjoy kids enjoying story time, picture-taking with the Clauses, and all the hot cocoa they can handle for the duration of the trip.
 We mentioned the two-hour part, right?
 Tickets sell out fast.

-In its 30th year, this event roundup in San Marcos now spills over into a second weekend, with a packed concert schedule plus a scavenger hunt, a 5K race, and more.
+This event roundup in San Marcos now spills over into a second weekend, with a packed concert schedule plus a scavenger hunt, a 5K race, and more.
 Proceeds go to local nonprofits.

 Downtown Round Rock’s Main Street transforms into an all-out holiday wonderland with a tree-lighting ceremony, live music, dance performances, games, carriage rides, and more.
 According to rumor, both Santa and Frosty the Snowman will be in attendance.